 Completed postal votes must be returned to the Secretary at least 7 days before the date fixed for the holding of the annual general meeting.

-(9) A person nominated as a candidate for election as an office-bearer or as an ordinary Board member of the association must be a member of the association.
+(9) A person nominated as a candidate for election as an ordinary Board member of the association must be a member of the association.

 Secretary